jennykwan/wwcsf_bookstudy_ctmcp/README.md

 - Publisher site for book: https://mitpress.mit.edu/books/concepts-techniques-and-models-computer-programming
 - Women Who Code SF: https://www.womenwhocode.com/sf

 Currently, the event series lead envisions a 2 hour real-time session over video twice a month.
-This session is to discuss questions and issues that arose during homework; reading the text and writing code is homework between sessions!
-1.5 to 2 hours of text study and an hour of writing code to solve problems related to the text is the envisioned commitment between sessions.
+This session is to discuss questions and issues that arose during reading and exercises; reading the text and doing the exercises is are both homework between sessions!
+1.5 to 2 hours of text study and an hour of exercises are the envisioned commitment between sessions.
 This may be more or less depending on the attendee's background.
-The sessions build on each other, so be prepared to commit.
-The series is therefore not drop-in.
+The sessions build on each other, so be prepared to commit; the series is not drop-in.
 The lead anticipates a year for the series.

+Homework in the form of exercises is a work in progress.
+For an example: [01: Introduction to Programming Concepts](./01_introduction_to_programming_concepts.md).

 # Why
 __CTMCP__ covers many popular (and not so popular) ___models of computation___ in a minimally formal and rigorous way for software engineers and other computer programmers outside of theoretical computer science.
 The benefit is a rigorous grounding without deep academic background, which leads to clearer thinking and code.